heresy-dnd/campaign-notes/Characters/Player/Beliminorgath.md

 ---
-alias: Beli, Beliminorgath The Flamboyant
+aliases: Beli, Beliminorgath The Flamboyant
 ---

 *Played by Bogdan*